 The other day, I posted a hotel I had just stayed at and someone commented, “I always assumed Marriotts were just business hotels”.

 But, she’s not alone.
 It always amazes me how many people still think this.
-Which is why I did this Marriott series to begin with.
+This is why I did this Marriott series, to begin with.

 Contrary to popular belief, Marriott is not just for business travelers.